Ibrahim Kanapacki: International activities

 In 1999, as part of a delegation of Lipka Tatars, Kanapacki met with President of Northern Cyprus Rauf Denktaş.
 In April 2000, he met with representatives of the United States Congress Commission for the Development of Programmes for the Activities of National Minorities.
 As International Ambassador of Peace, he visited Libya in 1999, Chad in 2000, Iraq in 2001, and Jerusalem in 2004.
 In 1993, he was a delegate to the First Congress of the Fatherland Global Association of Belarusians, and was invited to all subsequent congresses as a guest.

 Death

 Kanapacki died on 9 September 2005.
 After his death, several Belarusian newspapers, including Nasha Niva, paid tribute to him.
-In 2014, a plaque at his family home in Smilavičy home was placed commemorating him.
+In 2014, a plaque at his family home in Smilavichy home was placed commemorating him.